HardHatRacoons/documentation/docs/capstone_report/README.md

 - Long form

+**Interview**
+We conducted loose, conversational interviews with 5 participants immediately after they completed the study tasks.
+Our interviews focused on:
+- First impressions of the application.
+- Points where they felt confused or unsure about the objective.
+- Step-by-step discussions for every view within the application.

 #### 7.2.2 Evaluation Results and Discussion

 We conducted 20 usability evaluations combining observed task performance with follow-up interviews and surveys.
 Participants completed core application tasks—uploading blueprints, navigating file views, and exploring metrics—while evaluators tracked time, user interactions, and common issues.
 Surveys further assessed ease-of-use, satisfaction, and feature feedback.